 A mirrorless camera is, for many, the perfect trade-off between a point and shoot and a DSLR.
 They offer the advantages of an SLR, including full manual controls, large sensors and interchangeable lenses, whilst coming in a smaller form factor.

 Many photographers have made the switch, and the technology improves every year.
-Generally, I recommend mirrorless cameras in most cases nowadays – check out my guide to picking a travel camera for tips on the best models right now.
+Generally, I recommend mirrorless cameras in most cases nowadays – check out my guide to picking a travel camera for tips on the best models right now, as well as our detailed guide to mirrorless travel cameras.

 Choosing a lens for your SLR camera